We encourage you to check this FAQ frequently, as it will be updated often.

 - Commencements will follow all university, county and state public health guidelines, which are subject to change.
 At this time, there are no public health requirements for this public event.
 However, face coverings are encouraged indoors.

-- All ceremonies are shown live on the commencement homepage and on-demand on the UC Davis YouTube page and at our Commencement Archives.
+- Yes!
+All undergraduate ceremonies are shown live on the commencement homepage and on-demand on the UC Davis YouTube page and at our Commencement Archives.

 - What time should I arrive?